sindhura-cs/sindhura-cs.github.io/_teaching/2023-spring-teaching-2.md

 location: "Blacksburg, USA"
 ---

-I worked as a Graduate Teaching Assistant for Professor [Lifu Huang](https://wilburone.github.io/index.html) in the Machine Learning course for fall 2023.
+[//]: # (I worked as a Graduate Teaching Assistant for Professor [Lifu Huang]&#40;https://wilburone.github.io/index.html&#41; in the Machine Learning course for fall 2023.
 This involved reviewing solutions to assignments, assisting with grading and quizzes.
 This was also a project based course and I worked as a product manager for 8 different students teams working on diverse projects in Machine Learning.
-I also held office hours and conducted workshops on Numpy and Pytorch.
+I also held office hours and conducted workshops on Numpy and Pytorch.)